AndyObtiva/glimmer-dsl-opal/README.md

 [![Gem Version](https://badge.fury.io/rb/glimmer-dsl-opal.svg)](http://badge.fury.io/rb/glimmer-dsl-opal)
 [![Join the chat at https://gitter.im/AndyObtiva/glimmer](https://badges.gitter.im/AndyObtiva/glimmer.svg)](https://gitter.im/AndyObtiva/glimmer?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-### You can finally live in pure Ruby land even on the web! (no HTML/CSS/JS if you don't want to write any)
+### You can finally live in pure Ruby land even on the web! (without HTML/CSS/JS if you do not want to write any)

 [Glimmer](https://github.com/AndyObtiva/glimmer) DSL for [Opal](https://opalrb.com/) is an experimental proof-of-concept web GUI adapter for [Glimmer](https://github.com/AndyObtiva/glimmer) desktop apps (i.e. apps built with [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt)).
 It webifies them via [Rails](https://rubyonrails.org/), allowing Ruby desktop apps to run on the web via [Opal Ruby](https://opalrb.com/) without changing a line of code.
 Apps may then be custom-styled for the web with standard CSS by web designers.